Utkarshyadav377/Utkarshyadav377/README.md

         return ["Software Engineering Internships", "AI/ML Roles", "Full-Time Positions"]
 ```

-I am a Computer Science undergraduate focused on building **end-to-end software systems** that combine solid engineering fundamentals with modern AI/ML capabilities.
+I am a B.Tech student focused on building **end-to-end software systems** that combine solid engineering fundamentals with modern AI/ML capabilities.
 My work spans full stack development, applied machine learning, and the systems thinking required to ship products that are reliable at scale.

 I approach engineering with a **product-first mindset**: clean architecture, measurable impact, and code that works beyond the demo.